gperilli/templates-form/README.md

 | [template](https://gperilli.github.io/templates-form/) | [demo](https://gperilli.github.io/templates-form/demo) |

-This is a HTML single page form frontend template and demo.
+This is a HTML single page form template and demo.
 The design is flat and works best with pastel colours.
 The original form project came from the freecodecamp responsive web design course [https://www.freecodecamp.org/learn/2022/responsive-web-design/](https://www.freecodecamp.org/learn/2022/responsive-web-design/).
-I have removed Bootstrap from the source, created a shopping cart and responsive nav bar and reduced everything down to a single page template and demo.
+The template allows for some basic colour and box-shadow editing.